 We often refer to our air conditioning units as lifesavers during the hot months of summer.
-As such, we believe that such a valuable and important unit should be properly taken care of during the winter.
+As such, we believe that preparing your central air conditioner for winter is valuable and important.

 Your central air conditioner is located outside, leaving it exposed to seasonal conditions that range from deep cold to blowing snow.
 A few simple steps could save you time, money, and sweat come summer when air conditioning is essential to comfort.
 If possible, it’s best to do your pre-winter maintenance in the fall before we’re buried neck-deep in snow.